OpenEvalProject/evals/manuscripts/elife-59445/v2/manuscript.md

 Module score was calculated using AddModuleScore function in Seurat using default settings.
 This function calculates average expression of a given set of marker genes, subtracted by that of a set of randomly chosen genes (Tirosh et al., 2016).

 Datasets used for comparison analyses with gastruloids include gastrulating mouse embryos (Pijuan-Sala et al., 2019), post-implantation primate cyno monkey embryos (Ma et al., 2019; Nakamura et al., 2016), in vitro cultured 6–12 dpf human embryos (Lv et al., 2019; Xiang et al., 2020), and hESC-differentiated cell types (Chen et al., 2019; Chu et al., 2016; Loh et al., 2016; Lu et al., 2018; Zheng et al., 2019).
 Each dataset was normalized, scaled, and processed using Seurat.
 Average gene expression correlations between gastruloid clusters and reference cell types were calculated using Spearman correlation on the basis of shared HVGs between gastruloids and each reference data, and presented in heatmaps.
 For interspecies comparison with gastrulating mouse (Pijuan-Sala et al., 2019) and post-implantation monkey embryos (Ma et al., 2019), each dataset was integrated with human gastruloid object applying Seurat anchor-based integration method.
 Cell type labels from mouse or monkey were transferred to human gastruloid cells using FindTranferAnchors and TransferData functions, resulting in each gastruloid cell with prediction scores for multiple mouse or monkey cell types.
 We defined a gastruloid cell as a predicted mouse or monkey cell type with the highest prediction score.
 Similar analyses were used to predict mouse or monkey cell stages in gastruloid cells.
 For cell type prediction analyses in interspecies comparisons, we used randomization test to identify reference cell types that map to query cell types with statistical significance of p<0.05.
 For randomization test for significant transferred cell types of each gastruloid cluster i of size ni, we sampled ni cells with replacement from all gastruloid cells 1000 times.
 For each of the kth time resampling of size ni, we calculated Percijk, the percentage of transferred cell types j in ni sampled cells and built a background distribution with Percij1, …, Percij1000.
+We then computed the p-value for cell type j in cluster i as:

+$$
+p−value_{ij}=\frac{#(Perc_{ijk} \geq the composition of transferred cell type j in cluster i)+1}{1000+1}
+$$

-We then computed the p-value for cell type j in cluster i as:p−valueij=#(Percijk ≥ the composition of transferred cell type j in cluster i)+11000+1where a pseudo-count of 1 was introduced to avoid p values of 0.
+where a pseudo-count of 1 was introduced to avoid p values of 0.
 Then for cluster i, if p-valueij is less than or equal to 0.05, we identify transferred cell type j as a significant transferred cell type for cluster i.
 Similar tests were performed in monkey and mouse comparison analysis to identify mouse cell types that correspond to monkey cell types with statistical significance.

 Reseed data was integrated with two replicates of gastruloids using Seurat.
 FindTransferAnchors and TransferData functions were used to annotate reseed cells using gastruloid data as the reference.
 Predicted cell type scores were calculated with Seurat, which identified nearest neighbors across gastruloid and reseed dataset, and assigned weighted score on each reseed cell based on the seven annotated gastruloid clusters (Stuart et al., 2019).
 CellPhoneDB (v.2.1.1) (Efremova et al., 2020), a python package, was used to investigate directionality and cross-talks of interaction between pairs of cell types.

-## Statistical analysis
+### Statistical analysis

 Randomized permutation tests were used to calculate statistical significance of cell type correspondences in interspecies comparisons.
 Graphpad Prism 8 software was used to perform the remaining statistical analyses: one-way ANOVA with Tukey’s multiple comparisons test, or unpaired nonparametric Mann-Whitney test, as appropriate and described in figure legends.